markusweimer/markusweimer.github.io/about.md

 This is the personal page of Dr.-Ing.
 Markus Weimer.
 I'm a Principal Scientist with the Cloud Information Services Laboratory (CISL) at Microsoft.
-My research focuses on very large scale machine learning techniques, systems therefore and applications thereof.
+My research focuses on large scale machine learning techniques, systems therefore and applications thereof.
 Recently, I have been heavily involved in systems building for these applications, both Apache [REEF] and internal ones.